prickar/blog-assignment2/README.md

 ## Tables

-Below is the basic structure of the data tables that is the minimum requirements.
+Below is the basic structure of the data tables that is the minimum requirement.

 ### Users: